 White, whose regiment had just recently fought side-by-side, effectively, with the 47th Pennsylvania and other Brannan regiments in the Battle of Pocotaligo, was acquitted, according to The Historical and Genealogical Society of Indiana County, Pennsylvania, and continued to serve as an officer with the Union Army.

 By 1863, Captain J. P. S. Gobin and the men of C Company were once again based with the 47th Pennsylvania in Florida.
 Having been ordered back to Key West 15 November, they spent 1863 at Fort Taylor with Companies A, B, E and I while Companies D, F, H, and K were sent to garrison Fort Jefferson in the Dry Tortugas.

-Later that year, Gobin recharged his mental and physical batteries while on approved furlough.
+Later that year, Gobin recharged his mental and physical batteries by availing himself of time away from his men thanks to an an approved furlough.

-A significant number of the 47th were killed or wounded during these two days.
-Others were captured by Rebel forces, and held as prisoners of war (POWs) at Confederate Army prison camps until being released in a large prisoner exchange on 22 July 1864, and during subsequent exchanges in August and November of that same year.
-At least one of the 47th died in captivity.
+A significant number of the 47th were killed or wounded during those two days.
+Others were captured by Rebel forces, and held as prisoners of war (POWs) at Confederate Army prison camps until being released in prisoner exchanges in July, August and November of that same year.
+At least three members of the 47th died in captivity.
 Still others were claimed by disease.

 In the aftermath, Captain John Peter Shindel Gobin was once again cited for valor.
 Historian Hamersly noted that:

 At the battle of Pleasant Hill, Captain Gobin was especially commended for bravery by General J.W.
 McMillan, who recommended him to Governor Curtin for promotion.
 For services rendered in that campaign he was detailed by General Banks to conduct all the prisoners captured on the Expedition to New Orleans.